eerkela/archivetube/README.md

-# archivetube
+# datatube
-Archival tool for YouTube videos.
+An archival and data analysis tool for YouTube videos.
+Currently under development.